 - Almost 1/2 of trans people had thought about taking their life

-We have access to some very strong mental health trainers and diversity/inclusivity advocates if anyone would like a recommendation, get in touch with us!
+We have access to some very strong mental health trainers and diversity/inclusivity advocates.
+So, if anyone would like a recommendation, get in touch with us!

 DE&I Strategy

-Diversity isn’t just a novelty for Pride – It needs to be implemented and retained consistently …
+Diversity isn’t just a novelty – it needs to be implemented and retained consistently…

 Reach out to our directors for more information: